Peer Reviewers

 IAC Recommendations

-IAC members’ recommendations to the Steering Committee are informed by the reviews provided by the College of Reviewers, as well as by their own assessment of nominations stemming from IAC committee discussions.
+IAC members’ recommendations are informed by the external reviewers, as well as by their own assessment of nominations stemming from IAC committee discussions.
 Having members serve on the IAC for several years ensures that the committee’s recommendations remain calibrated with previous decisions, and with respect to the CRCP’s selection criteria.

 return to top of page